Avalanche Training - AIARE 1 Overview

 Logistics and Lodging for Bellingham Courses

-Day 3 - Meet at 8am at Mount Baker Ski Area for the second field day, practicing the skills you learn in the previous days, and executing a planned backcountry ski tour.
+Field Day 2 - Meet at 7:45am at Mount Baker Ski Area for the second field day, practicing the skills you learn in the previous days, and executing a planned backcountry ski tour.

 Stay each night in a Bellingham hotel and commute both to AAI and Mt.
 Baker Ski Area each day.
-The Best Western Heritage Inn provides discounts to all AAI program participants; just let them know you are on an AAI course.
-The address and phone is 151 East McLeod Road - (360) 647-1912.
+The Best Western Plus on Bennett Dr. provides discounts to all AAI program participants; just let them know you are on an AAI course.
 Another option is the Days Inn at 215 Samish Way, Bellingham - (360) 734-8830.

 Larrabee State Park, located 5 miles south of AAI right on the beach.
 There are plenty of vacation rental cabins in the town of Glacier, 20 minutes from Mount Baker Ski Area.
 See